barchart/marketdata-api-js/docs/content/product_overview.md

 **Level II Data**

 Sometimes referred to as "market depth," this subscription will aggregate open, unfilled orders on both sides of the market.
-In other words, this subscription will tell us the total quantity that can be bought or sold at any given price.
+In other words, this subscription provides the total quantity available for purchase (or sale) at various price points.

 **Cumulative Volume Data**

-This subscription provides the total volume of trades (i.e. size) which has occurred at each discrete price level for the current day.
+This subscription provides the total volume traded (i.e. size) at each discrete price level during the current day.

 ## Supported Environments